-The cost of attendance is a standard budget which is designed to adequately cover tuition and fees, modest living expenses, book and other costs* for each academic year (August to May in most cases).
+The cost of attendance is a standard budget which is established by the university to adequately cover tuition and fees, modest living expenses, book and other costs* for each academic year (August to May in most cases).
 A student may receive aid, from any source, up to the amount of the cost of attendance.
-A student’s actual costs may be less than the estimated cost of attendance based upon individual personal expenses and spending habits.** A student’s financial need is determined by subtracting calculated resources from the amount of the cost of attendance.
+Per federal regulations, a student’s actual costs may be less than the estimated cost of attendance based upon individual personal expenses and spending habits.** A student’s financial need is determined by subtracting calculated resources from the amount of the cost of attendance.
 The amount of calculated resources is derived from the information the student provides on the FAFSA application. * See Cost of Attendance details defined below.

 The cost of attendance for students living with a parent or relative are slightly lower and students may contact the Law School Financial Aid Office for information on the commuter budget.